xcape-io/ArduinoProps/help/ArduinoProp_sketch.md

 ```
 Create MAC address (which must be unique, it's the hardware ID in the netwprk).

-Create *EthernetProp* instance with MQTT parameters, then create *PropData* instances and  *PropsActions*.
+Create *EthernetProp* instance with MQTT parameters, then create *PropData* and *PropAction* instances.

 The *Ethernet* instance is created by `#include <Ethernet.h>`.